julianchso/odin-shopping-cart/README.md

 This app is a pokemon featured store and cart.
 It helped me with learning React components and how to structure my code.

+### Features

 - fetches items from the PokéAPI
 - add items to cart
 - delete items from cart
+- basic lookup search bar

+### Features to Come!

+- localStorage for items fetched from PokéAPI
+- Multi-page available for easy of navigation
+- Search items by category

 <!-- BUILT WITH -->